Niacinamide: Everything You Should Know

 Niacinamide, also known as niacin, is one of the forms of vitamin B3.
 It is a vital nutrient for our body because it supports many cellular processes, such as transforming food into usable energy and carrying out important chemical reactions.

-The human organism doesn’t naturally synthesize niacinamide.
-We have to consume it orally or use it topically.
-Animal-based products like liver, chicken, turkey, and fish are rich in vitamin B3 but still can’t provide adequate levels of niacin for the skin as topical products.
+The human body doesn’t naturally produce niacinamide.
+We have to consume it orally or apply it to the skin.
+Animal-based products like liver, chicken, turkey, and fish are rich in vitamin B3.
+Still, they can’t provide sufficient levels of niacin for the skin as topical products.

 What Does It Do for Skin?